Algorithms and hardness for Metric Dimension on digraphs

 The fourth and fifth case are linked.
 In both cases, the cycle $\overrightarrow{C}$ contains at least $2k$ vertices, one source $c_i$, and one sink $c_{i+k}$ with no in-arc.
-The problem will be when an in-neighbour of the sink has an out-neighbour $v$ with in-degree~1: $v$ and $c_{i+k}$ might not be resolved.
+The problem will be when an in-neighbor of the sink has an out-neighbor $v$ with in-degree~1: $v$ and $c_{i+k}$ might not be resolved.
 Let us see when this can happen.